turingschool-examples/viewing_party/README.md

 ## How To Use It
 Head to our site: [Viewing Party](http://shrouded-plains-74033.herokuapp.com/)

-If this is your first time using the app:
-1. Register with your email and password
+If this is your first time using the app, register with your email and password and then login.
-2. Log in on the welcome page
+Otherwise, log in on the welcome page!

 To Add Friends:
 1. Enter the email of your friend under Friends heading